DexterPOSH/PSRemotely/docs/PSRemotely-Remotely-Variable.md

+# PSRemotely global scope variable

 PSRemotely module when imported creates a global scope variable which stores the following:
 - NodeMap *Collection of each node's status*
 - Session Hashtable *Hashtable which maintains PSSession for the nodes along with the credentials used (if any)*
-- RemotelyNodePath *The local path location to be used on the nodes by Remotely (read from Remotely.json)*
+- RemotelyNodePath *The local path location to be used on the nodes by PSRemotely (read from Remotely.json)*
 - ModulesRequired *Array of ModulesRequired (read from Remotely.json)*

+Each time you invoke PSRemotely to run validation tests targeted to the remote nodes, the required information is updated in the PSRemotely global variable.

+So if you want to remove all the information stored in this variable in one go, then importing the module again with *-Force* switch passed to *Import-Module* will work.